-The proposal states that 400,000 enrolled beneficiaries could be impacted by proposed policies in the waiver application, but the state does not provide estimates of how many people will lose their Medicaid coverage.
+The state's proposal does not include budget neutrality information that is necessary to evaluate the anticipated impact of the proposal.
+The proposal does not provide any estimate of the number of people who are expected to become disenrolled from Medicaid.
+The proposal states, "[Michigan] expects the annual HMP enrollment to decrease but the total number of beneficiaries who will be impacted is unknown at this time."
 Michigan should provide details about the anticipated change in enrollment in the state and corresponding budget implications.
 Without this detail, it is impossible to fully understand the impact of the proposal.